 How Can I Find My Niche Audience?

-Deep dive into your traffic/sales/engagement and use data analysis to compile demographics accordingly.
+Another way to define your audience is by digging for authentic customer feedback.
+Use the data analysis to compile demographics accordingly.
 How old is your customer?
 Where do they live?
 How are they purchasing your product?
 What professions do they work in?
 What are their hobbies or interests?
 Are they single or partnered?
 Do they have children?
 Who do they live with?
 What is their income?
 All of these questions will help you identify who are the people most benefiting from your product or service and you as a brand manager, can align your strategy accordingly.

 Check out the competition